rymaju/c4c-express-internal-backend/README.md

 If not already done, ask for the `ATLAS_URI` password from me (Ryan Jung), create your own MongoDB cluster on Atlas, or install MongoDB locally.

-If needed, create new local SSL certificates with this command:
+Create new local SSL certificates with this command:

 ```sh
 openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 1000
 ```
+You will be prompted for some information, but the only thing that matters is the passphrase you set.
+Remember it.

-This will generate a cert.pem and key.pem needed for HTTPS.
+It will then generate two files: cert.pem and key.pem, which are needed for HTTPS.
 Chrome and other browsers will give a warning when you connect, but it can be ignored.

 Create a file named `.env` in the root folder with the URI for your mongoDB connection and the passphrase for the SSL certificate like so: